ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 }
 ```

 Miss out `await this.RenderAsync();` and you only get the final result.
-If you ran this code in `CompoinentBase` you would get the first render, and then nothing would happen till the last.
+If you ran this code in `ComponentBase` you would get the first render, and then nothing would happen till the last.
 Comment out `RenderAsync`, change the inheritance and try it.

 ## Manually Implementing OnAfterRender

-If you need to implement `OnAfterRender` it's relatively simple.
+If you need to implement `OnAfterRender`, it's relatively simple.

 ```csharp